go-via/.github/profile/README.md

 Via unifies frontend interactivity and backend logic under one language and runtime.
 No JavaScript.
 No templating languages.
 No build chains.
 Just Go.

-Here you’ll find a rich collection of resources including its **core** package, practical **examples**, reusable **components**, and set of **plugins** that provide Go bindings to popular libraries for charts, maps, and other interactive JavaScript-driven UI elements, as well a range of modern CSS libraries.

 ### 📦 What’s inside

 - **[via](https://github.com/go-via/via)** — The core engine: pages, components, actions, and reactive signals.